shaurjyabanerjee/TRACKSTACKER_DOCS/docs/fabrication.md

 In general it is recommended to keep a variety pack of M2 hardware around if you plan on fabricating a lot of Tracks or plan on designing your own!

 TrackStacker Labs uses stainless steel Socket Head Cap Screws for all in-house Track production.

+### **Tracks using non-standard hardware**

+- [CB] or Chaos Box requires M2x18mm long screws to securely screw into the body of the Chaos Box including a cover plate thickness of up to 2mm.

 ---